johnpcarter/JcPublicTools/README.md

 A complimentary set of services to use with your webMethods runtime to develop integration faster.

-Service documentation is available in Designer via the comments of each service or online [here](https://raw.githack.com/johnpcarter/JcPublicTools/main/pub/index.html)
+Service documentation is available in Designer via the comments of each service.

 **Installation**